- Earthing Basics

 Mineral hot springs are famous for their healing and relaxing effects.
 This is believed to be due to the mineral content of the water.
-However, since the water is conductive, you are grounding when you soak in hot springs.
+As an added benefit, since the water is conductive, you are grounding when you soak in hot springs.

 Swimming pool?
 It is hard to say unless you have a salt water pool and the water is in contact with some metal part, like a drain pipe going into the ground.
 Normal tap water in a pool would be conductive, but again whether you are grounded or not depends on whether the water has contact with a metal fixture connected to the ground.

-In your home, bathtubs and showers involve tap water that contains minerals and salts and so is conductive.
+In your home, bathtubs and showers involve tap water that contains minerals and salts and so it is conductive.
 If you take a bath and there is a metal part in contact with the water and that metal part is also in contact with some metal pipe going down into the ground, you are grounded!
 The same is true with showers.
 If the water you use to shower comes from metal pipes in contact with the earth, the water you shower with is grounded and will ground you.
 If plastic pipes are used, you will not be grounded.

 What is the best floor in a house for grounding purposes?

 Wood or vinyl are not conductive.
 Floors made of these materials will not ground you.
 If your floor has unsealed concrete or stone built directly on the Earth, it is likely to be conductive and ground you.

 Unsealed/unpainted tile directly attached to a concrete slab would likely permit grounding as well.
-But tiles with a glazed finish will likely not, nor tiles applied on plywood or some other kind of wood, plastic, or vinyl understructure.
-Conductivity will also be negatively affected if petrochemical bonding material has been used to adhere the tile.
+But tiles with a glazed finish will likely not, nor tiles applied on plywood or some other kind of wood, plastic, or vinyl under-structure.
+Conductivity will also be negatively affected if petrochemical bonding material has been used to adhere the tiles.

 You can check a floor’s conductivity with the use of a continuity tester.
 Such testers can be purchased at many places.
 Here is an example.

-Do you need an electrician to help install Earthing products in your home or office?
+Do we need an electrician to help install Earthing products in our homes or offices?